 Item No. Item Description As a Land Grant institution, the University receives federal formula funded appropriations from USDA, which prohibits the charging of facilities and administrative costs but allows for direct charging of associated college and departmental administrative costs.
 2.2.0 Description of Direct Materials The principal classes of materials and supplies which are directly charged to federally sponsored agreements or similar cost objectives include: chemical and lab supplies, radioisotopes, drugs, minor equipment (those less than the capitalization level), gases, gasoline, and supplies (such as audio, visual, photo, electronic, engineering, medical, teaching and computer devices).
-Procurement The institution will continue to follow the procurement requirements of OMB Circular A-110 and will utilize the grace period allowed in the Uniform Guidance.
+Procurement The University follows the general guidelines for procurement standards outlined in sections §200.317-326 of OMB Uniform Guidance when procuring property and services under a Federal Award.